Association for University

 First explored by the Salish Tribe and later by Lewis and Clark, the Missoula Valley has long been appreciated for its rugged beauty amid the Rocky Mountains.
 The city grew from a modest trading post at the confluence of three rivers to a bustling hub for commerce and culture in the heart of Western Montana.

-The Association for University Business and Economic Research (AUBER) invites you to present your work at our 78th annual fall conference, October 4-7, 2025, in Missoula, Montana.
+The Association for University Business and Economic Research (AUBER) invites you to our 78th annual fall conference, October 4-7, 2025, in Missoula, Montana.

 This year’s theme, The New Geography of U.S. Growth, will explore the dynamic shifts shaping economic development, population trends, and business opportunities across the country.